Human Resources Specialists

 The median annual wages for human resources specialists in the top industries in which they work are as follows:

-Many human resources specialists, particularly recruiters, travel extensively to attend job fairs, visit college campuses, and meet with applicants.
+Many human resources specialists, particularly recruitment specialists, travel extensively to attend job fairs, visit college campuses, and meet with applicants.

-Employment of human resources specialists is projected to grow 5 percent over the next ten years, about as fast as the average for all occupations.
+Employment of human resources specialists is projected to grow 8 percent over the next ten years, faster than the average for all occupations.